About Binghamton University

-During Fall 2018, full-time teaching faculty numbered 770, of whom 92.5 percent held a PhD or the appropriate terminal degree in their fields.
+During fall 2019, full-time teaching faculty numbered 760, of whom 93.5% held a PhD or the appropriate terminal degree in their fields.
 Both graduates and undergraduates are taught by faculty whose members are committed to teaching, advising and working closely with students.

 The institution dates from 1946, when Triple Cities College opened in Endicott, NY, five miles west of the present campus, as a branch of Syracuse University.
 When the college was incorporated into the State University of New York four years later, it was renamed Harpur College in honor of Robert Harpur, a Colonial teacher, patriot and pioneer who devoted his later years to settling the area around Binghamton.